| YW USA

 How did you get my child’s name?

-If you wish for your child’s piece of work to be published but without their full name, or without the school details, we can absolutely do this, just let us know.
+If you wish for your child’s piece of work to be published, but without their full name or without the school details, we can absolutely do this, just let us know (and you can also make this update in your online account).

 How many of my child’s classmates will be in the book?